FLW-TUDO/fms_rob/README.md

 # **FMS ROB**

 A robot management API that handles the interface between the fleet management system and the lower level operations on the ROBOTNIK rb1_base robots.
-The entire implementation runs on the robots' side.
+The entire implementation runs locally on the robots.

 ## **Architecture**